-Measure 4e (3.3 pts) Is the school complying with laws regarding employee rights? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and pro- to employment considerations, including those relating to the Family Medical Le Disabilities Act, and employment contracts.
-The school does not interfere with e collectively or otherwise violate staff collective bargaining rights. eave Act, the Americans with Does Not Meet Standard The school has failed to materially comply in the manner described above. , Data Source (Epicenter file used unless source is "School" or SPCSA)
+Measure 4e (3.3 pts) Is the school complying with laws regarding employee rights? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisi to employment considerations, including those relating to the Family Medical Leav Disabilities Act, and employment contracts.
+The school does not interfere with emp collectively or otherwise violate staff collective bargaining rights. e Act, the Americans with Does Not Meet Standard The school has failed to materially comply in the manner described above.
+Description (For full points, the school must be in compliance with all laws, regulations, ordinances and contractual conditions including the following.)
+Data Source (Epicenter file used unless source is "School" or SPCSA) I. The school has no known outstanding obligations with regard to payroll, unemployment, ADA, FLMA, IRS, or other federal, state and local entities.
+Self-certification Financial Audit Third-party reports if available (SPCSA)

 2. The school is current with all IRS, payroll, unemployment, and other federal, state and local employee payment and reporting obligations.
-Financial audit Self-certification, including verification documentation of issues resolved.
+Financial audit Self certification, including- verification documentation of issues resolved.
 3. The school is current with all PERS obligations.
-Self-certification and verification from PERS (SPCSA)
+Self-certification and vIndependent verification from PERS (SPCSA)